 \section{Introduction}

-Various measures of distributional variability are widely used in statistics, probability, economics, finance, physical sciences, and other disciplines.
-In this paper, we study the theory for measures of variability with an emphasis on three symmetric classes generated by popular parametric risk measures.
-These risk measures are the Value-at-Risk (VaR), the Expected Shortfall (ES), and the expectiles, and they respectively induce the \emph{inter-quantile difference}, the \emph{inter-ES difference}, and the \emph{inter-expectile difference}.
+Several measures of distributional variability are widely used in statistics, probability, economics, finance, physical sciences, and other disciplines.
+In this paper, we study a general theory of variability measures with an emphasis on three symmetric one-parameter families generated by popular parametric risk measures: Value-at-Risk (VaR), Expected Shortfall (ES), and expectiles.
+The corresponding induced variability measures are the \emph{inter-quantile difference}, the \emph{inter-ES difference}, and the \emph{inter-expectile difference}.
 While the first one is a classical measure of statistical dispersion widely used e.g.~in box plots, the other two are, to the best of our knowledge, relatively new: the inter-ES difference appears in Example 4 of \cite{WWW20b} as a signed Choquet integral, and the inter-expectile difference has been studied in \cite{BMR20} via a connection to option prices.
 The present paper is a first unifying study, focused on their comparative qualitative and quantitative properties.

-The literature on risk measures is extensive, and a standard reference is \cite{FS16}.
-As classic risk measures, VaR is a quantile and ES is a coherent risk measure in the sense of \cite{ADEH99}.
-Both VaR and ES are implemented in current banking and insurance regulation; see \cite{MFE15} for a comprehensive background and \cite{WZ20} for a recent account.
-Expectiles, originally introduced by \cite{NP87} in regression, have received an increasing attention in risk management, as it has been shown that they are the only elicitable coherent risk measures (\cite{Z16}).
-We refer to \cite{BKMR14} and \cite{BD15} for the theory and applications of expectiles.
+The mathematical theory of risk measures is extensive, and a standard reference is \cite{FS16}.
+As it is well-known, VaR is simply a quantile and ES is a coherent risk measure in the sense of \cite{ADEH99}.
+Both VaR and ES are implemented in current banking and insurance regulation frameworks; we refer to \cite{MFE15} for a comprehensive background and \cite{WZ20} for a more recent account.
+Expectiles, originally introduced in the statistical literature by \cite{NP87}, have received an increasing attention in risk management, as it has been shown that they are the only elicitable coherent risk measures (\cite{Z16}).
+We refer e.g.~to \cite{BKMR14} and \cite{BD15} for more on the theory and financial applications of expectiles.
 For a comparison of the above risk measures in the context of regulatory capital calculation, see \cite{EPRWB14} and \cite{EKT15}.